Math

 - Variational inference is an approach to Bayesian inference that is based on an optimization problem.

 It is widely-used, but VI algorithms have lacked theoretical guarantees.
+The idea of VI is to seek a

 We express variational inference as an approximate Wasserstein gradient flow, and we discuss theoretical implications.